How to get involved in Tarantool

 You can look at them to understand how to do it right.

-The Tarantool ecosystem has connectors that are supported by the Tarantool team itself, and there are connectors that are developed and supported exclusively by the community.
+Some connectors in the Tarantool ecosystem are supported by the Tarantool team.
+Others are developed and supported exclusively by the community.
 All of them have their pros and cons.
-See a complete list of connectors and their recommended versions.
+See the complete list of connectors and their recommended versions.

-If you are using an existing connector from the community and want to implement new features or fix a bug, then send your PRs via GitHub to the desired repository.
+If you are using a community connector and want to implement new features for it or fix a bug, send your PRs via GitHub to the connector repository.

-To contact the author of the connector in case of questions, look in the MAINTAINERS file: there will be contacts of the repository maintainer.
-If there is no such file – text us here.
+If you have questions for the author of the connector, check the MAINTAINERS file for the repository maintainer’s contact.
+If there is no such file, send us a message on Telegram.
 We will help you figure it out.
 We usually answer within one day.

-The Tarantool ecosystem has tools that help in operation, deploy applications, or allow working with Kubernetes.
+The Tarantool ecosystem has tools that facilitate the workflow, help with application deployment, or allow working with Kubernetes.

 These tools can be installed via standard package managers:

 Maintainers are people who can merge PRs or commit to master.
-We expect maintainers to answer questions and tickets in time, and do code reviews.
+We expect maintainers to answer questions and tickets on time as well as do code reviews.

-If you need to get a review but no one responds for a week, take a look at the
+If you need to get a review but no one responds within a week, take a look at the

 Write to the person listed there.

-If you have not received an answer in 3-4 days, you can escalate the question
+If you have not received an answer within 3–4 days, you can escalate the question

-A repository may have no maintainers (the Maintainers list in
+A repository may have no maintainers (empty Maintainers list in

-or existing maintainers may be inactive.
-Then you can become a maintainer yourself.
+or the existing maintainers may be inactive.
+In this case, you can become a maintainer yourself.

 We think it’s better if the repository is maintained by a newbie than if the

 repository is dead.
-So don’t be shy: we love maintainers and help them figure it out.
+So don’t be shy: we love maintainers and help them figure it all out.

 All you need to do is fill out this form.
-Indicate which repository you want to access, the reason (inactivity, the maintainer is not responding), and how to contact you.
-We will consider the application in 1 day and either give you the rights or tell you what else needs to be done.
+Tell us what repository you want to access, the reason (inactivity, the maintainer is not responding), and how to contact you.
+We will consider your application in 1 day and either give you the rights or tell you what else needs to be done.